 Through its division, Australia-India Wing (AIW), it has been actively involved in fostering trade and bilateral relationship between Australia and India.

 We further researched along the line, following the trail and came up with our social initiative “Maya: Indian Women Through Indian Art”.
 Maya (also the alternate name of the Hindu Goddess Durga symbolises women power), brought together Women artists from India, Women Social entrepreneur in Australia, Authorities (Indo-Aus relations) , Corporate houses and Charities to co-share responsibilities and benefits.
 This eco-system focused initiative not only promoted women’s economic independence and supported women’s empowerment but also promoted knowledge, culture exchange, tourism and trade between Australia and India.
-Following this, two of our significant works (as described below), further redefined our journey and Maya Emporium- an one-stop destination for fine Darjeeling tea and exclusive traditional Indian art was born in 2019 ...
+Following this, two of our significant works (as described below), further redefined our journey and Maya Emporium- a one-stop destination for fine Darjeeling (premium Indian) tea (our brand Maya of Australia®) and exclusive traditional Indian art was born in 2019 ...

-Two of these significant works somewhat encouraged us to embark on our journey- Dots 2 Art: Exploring Indian Madhubani Art From The Backyard Of Australian Dot Painting and Experience The First Flush @ Darjeeling – Appreciating The Nature / Nurture.
+Two of the following significant works somewhat encouraged us to embark on our journey- Dots 2 Art: Exploring Indian Madhubani Art From The Backyard Of Australian Dot Painting and Experience The First Flush @ Darjeeling – Appreciating The Nature / Nurture.

 As the name suggest, through Dots 2 Art, we were able to connect the dots with reference to the possible confluence of two ancient and totemic art forms- Indian Madhubani art and Australian Aboriginal Dot painting.
 Interestingly, Mithila or Madubani paintings is essentially a women-dominated art form.
 These breathtakingly beautiful folk paintings were initiated by women who were always confined to four walls of their houses and did not have any role to play in any day-to-day decision making.
 From helping break the monotony of their lives, these paintings gradually became their collective voices of expressions and a medium of communication- of untold stories and latent emotions which were passed from one generation to the next.
 As noted French author, art lover and documentary filmmaker Yves Véquaud wrote, "For three thousand years perhaps, the women of Mithila- and only the women- have painted the gods and goddesses of the Hindu Pantheon, in the form of prayer.
 It is not exaggeration to affirm that the art of Mithila is the expression of the most authentic Indian civilisation".